 Economic Development in New Jersey requires a new course in order to create the optimum conditions for business growth and job creation in the State.

 The New Jersey Business Action Center plays a key role in helping grow, retain and attract business to the State.
 The center serves as a “one-stop” shop for business.
-The team at the Center works to encourage entrepreneurship by supporting New Jersey’s businesses of all sizes, supporting global competitiveness of New Jersey companies, as well as to promote the State’s attractiveness as a vacation destination and business investment location nationally and internationally.
+The team at the Center works to encourage entrepreneurship by supporting New Jersey’s businesses of all sizes, supporting the global competitiveness of New Jersey companies, as well as to promote the State’s attractiveness as a vacation destination and business investment location nationally and internationally.

 New Jersey Small Business Development Centers (NJSBDC)